felix-lambert/markdown-cv/index.md

 ---
 layout: cv
-title: Isaac Newtons's CV
+title: Felix's CV
 ---
-# Isaac Newton
+# Felix Lambert
 Web, software, and mobile developer

 ## Currently

-Developping EmptyMyFridge: the app for everyone who believes that accessing the perfect recipes based on your food item is difficult.
+Developping EmptyMyFridge: the app for everyone who believes that accessing the perfect recipes based on your food items is difficult.

 ### Specialized in